smfm-project/sen2mosaic/README.md

 * [sen2cor](http://step.esa.int/main/third-party-plugins-2/sen2cor/): Atmospheric correction and cloud masking for Sentinel-2.
 * [sen2three](http://step.esa.int/main/third-party-plugins-2/sen2three/): Synthesis of atmospherically corrected Sentinel-2 images into cloud-free composite images (version 1.1.0 or later).

-which are both built around the [Anaconda](https://www.anaconda.com/download/) distribution of Python.
+The tools sen2cor and sen2three are both built around the [Anaconda](https://www.anaconda.com/download/) distribution of Python.
 The modules used in these scripts are all available in Anaconda Python.

 ### How does it work? ###